Can you have a credit score with an ITIN?

 What comes after checking your score?

 Once you know your starting point, you can build a clear plan.
 If you have no file yet, start building one.
 If you have a score but want it higher, follow the score improvement guide.
-If you see errors, dispute them first — fixing inaccuracies is the fastest legitimate way to improve a score.
+If you see errors, dispute them first, fixing inaccuracies is the fastest legitimate way to improve a score.
+For the full picture of how scoring works end to end, read our complete ITIN credit score guide.
 Ready to get matched with tools that accept ITINs?
 Start here.